-I'm excited to share the launch of my book, "From Barista to Boardroom," with CMC Publishing—part autobiography and part business memoir—available at booksellers far and wide as of June 1, 2021.
+I'm excited to share the launch of my book, "From Barista to Boardroom," with CMC Publishing—part autobiography and part business memoir—available at booksellers now.

 "Business outcomes are not templated.
 It's a process of discovery as we work together.
 Unearthing problems and solution-finding.
 Strategic analysis, and creatively determining the best way forward."